ErrorNoInternet/termcanvas/README.md

 See [examples/hex-colors.csv](https://github.com/ErrorNoInternet/termcanvas/blob/main/examples/hex-colors.csv) for an example.

 #### Multiplayer support
-To host a server, run `termcanvas -host`, which hosts a termcanvas server on port 55055 (you can change this with `termcanvas -host -port XXXXX`).
+To host a termcanvas server, run `termcanvas -host`, which starts a server on port 55055 (you can change this with `termcanvas -host -port XXXXX`).
 To connect to a termcanvas server, run `termcanvas -connect example.com` (or `termcanvas -connect example.com -port XXXXX` for a custom port).
-The server host knows the IP address of whoever connects (clients can only see the server IP), and multiple people can connect to the same server.
+The server host knows the IP address of whoever connects (clients can only see the server IP), and multiple clients can connect to the same server.

 ## Keybindings
 `esc`: exit termcanvas\